||Department Chair and Professor of Political Science; Director, Women's Studies Program

 Disney has been at Winthrop since 2002, receiving promotion to associate

-professor of political science in 2007.
+professor in 2007 and to professor in 2014.
 Disney has served as director of the

 Office of Nationally Competitive Awards (ONCA) for Winthrop since 2006, and